ossf/tac/process/project-lifecycle.md

 #### Sandbox Entry Requirements and Considerations

 * Projects must have a minimum of two maintainers with different organization affiliations.
 * Projects must be aligned with the OpenSSF mission _and_ either be a novel approach for existing areas or address an unfulfilled need.
-It is expected that the initial code needed for an OpenSSF WG to work be kept within their repository and will not function as a project in its own right.
-Should initial WG code grow and mature that it warrants its own Project status, then it is subject to Sandbox entry requirements.
-It is preferred that extensions of existing OpenSSF projects collaborate with the existing project rather than seek a new project.
+It is expected that the initial code or specification developed by an OpenSSF WG be kept within their repository and will not function as a Project in its own right.
+Should the initial WG code or specification grow and mature that it warrants its own Project status, then it is subject to Sandbox entry requirements.
+It is preferred that extensions of an existing OpenSSF project collaborate with the existing project rather than seek a new project.
-* If contributing an existing Project to the OpenSSF, the contribution must undergo license and IP due diligence by the Linux Foundation (LF).
+* If contributing an existing project to the OpenSSF, the contribution must undergo license and IP due diligence by the Linux Foundation (LF).

 See [Submission Process](#submission-process) below and [Sandbox application](templates/PROJECT_NAME_sandbox_stage.md).